agrc/gis.utah.gov/about/policy/open-sgid/index.md

 ## Don't
 {: .text-left }

-- Create services from layers
+- Create web or map services from Open SGID tables
-- Develop large-scale applications using database
+- Create processes that make excessive database calls
 - Keep a connection open for multiple days

 SLA is 6:00 am - 7:00 pm, Mon-Fri.
 Contact us if you need an exception.